Endangerment of orangutans: Population decline

-Over the past 60 years, the population of all three species has been steeply declining.
-The current population of orangutans cannot be accurately calculated; however, it is estimated that the number of individuals remaining is: 104,000 Bornean orangutans, 14,000 Sumatran orangutans, and 800 Tapanuli orangutans.
+Since the 1950s, the population of all three species has been steeply declining.
+The current population of orangutans cannot be accurately calculated; however, in 2017 it was estimated that the number of individuals remaining was: 104,000 Bornean orangutans, 14,000 Sumatran orangutans, and 800 Tapanuli orangutans.
 The number of Bornean orangutans has decreased by more than 60% in 60 years, and the population of the Sumatran orangutan has decreased by 80% in the last 75 years.
-It is estimated that between 1999 and 2015, the population of Bornean orangutans has decreased by over 100,000.
+It is estimated that between 1999 and 2015, the population of Bornean orangutans decreased by over 100,000.

 The primary reason for population decline is habitat loss as a result of the unsustainable practice of timber extraction for the production of palm oil in areas in which orangutans habituate, notably Indonesia and Malaysia.
 Orangutans cannot survive without forests as they are both a home and food source, they build nests in trees for sleeping and survive off tree fruits.
 Additionally, orangutans are killed by poaching, where often mothers are killed and infants are seized and sold on the black market as pets.

 There are numerous conservation sites and not-for-profit organisations that have been created in an effort to prevent further decline of the orangutan population; however, in 2016, it was predicted by experts that unless drastic changes are made to the current deforestation laws, orangutans face extinction within the next ten years.